code-54063/site/_pages/jupyter-notebook.md

 *Adapted from [here]( https://jupyter-notebook.readthedocs.io/en/stable/notebook.html\#code-cells).*

-A code cell allows you to edit and write new code, with full syntax highlighting that can help you detecting possible errors.
+A code cell allows you to edit and write new code, with full syntax highlighting that can help you detect possible errors.
 The programming language you use depends on the kernel, and the default kernel (IPython) runs Python code.

 When a code cell is executed, code that it contains (as appears in the *display area* of the cell) is sent to the kernel associated with the notebook.
 The results that are returned from this computation are then displayed in the notebook as the cell's *output*.